-In terms of the provision of Ministry of Environment and Forests 2006 notification and amended thereto, this project is classified as a category 'B' project.
+In terms of the provision of EIA Notification 2006 amended thereto, the project was classified as a category 'B' project.

-The project road is passing through forest area in several stretches and having about 39.566 Ha of Forest area.
-The details have been obtained from forest/Revenue record through which the project highway is passing through if any.
-TOR is already granted from 128th SEAC-I meeting (Item no.2) date 2nd June, 2016.
-Forest Clearance proposal is submitted online on MoEFCC website dated 17th August 2016.
+The project road is passing through forest areas in several stretches and constitutes about 80.03 Ha of total Forest.
+The details have been obtained from Forest Department / Revenue records through which the project highway passes.
+Amendment in the ToR was conducted in the 133rd SEAC-I meeting held on 24.08.2016.
+A separate forest clearance proposal is submitted as per provisions of Forest (Conservation) Act, 1980.